ashpynov/AnyFSE/README.md

 - Way how to create home app was inspired by @driver1998 work [FullScreenExperienceShell](https://github.com/driver1998/FullScreenExperienceShell).
 Also thanks to discord user 'silicon' who show me that project.
 - Handling of ASUS Rog Ally buttons inspired by such projects like [Handheld Companion](https://github.com/Valkirie/HandheldCompanion) and [g-helper](https://github.com/seerge/g-helper).
+- Discord users 'Marecki' and 'TwoTracks' who helped me to design and test such features like Xbox Ally support and Steam buttons mapping.

 ## Features